MatthieuLemoine/open-image-feed/README.md

 - Infinite scroll loading
 - Real-time :zap: update thanks to the power of **RethinkDB** & **socket.io**

+## Mobile app :iphone:

+Open Image Feed, it's also a mobile app powered by React Native.
+The OIF mobile app is still on alpha stage, some [key features are missing](https://github.com/MatthieuLemoine/open-image-feed/blob/master/TODO.md) and have only been tested on Android.

+This mobile app will allow the user to connect to several instances of OIF and to receive push notifications on new post/like/comment.

 ## Install :electric_plug:

 **Install Node.js**